cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/1.base/tag.md

 ::doc-component-demo
 ---
-title: Tag shapes
+title: Size
-demo: '#examples/tag/shapes.vue'
+demo: '#examples/tag/size.vue'
 ---
-Tags can have different shapes.
-Use the `shape` prop to display a tag with a rounded or squared shape.
+Tags can have different sizes.
+Use the `size` prop to change the size of the tag.
 :::doc-message{type="muted" icon="ion:shapes-outline"}
-Default shape of all :doc-linker{to="BaseTag"} can be set in your `.app/app.config.ts`.
+Default props of all :doc-linker{to="BaseTag"} can be set in your `.app/app.config.ts`.
 :::
 ::

 ::doc-component-demo
 ---
-title: Small tags
+title: Radius
-demo: '#examples/tag/condensed.vue'
+demo: '#examples/tag/shapes.vue'
 ---
-Tags can have a smaller size.
-Use the `size` prop with the `sm` value to display a tag with a smaller size.
+Tags can have different radius factors.
+Use the `rounded` prop to change the radius of a tag.
 ::

 ::doc-component-demo
 ---
-title: Solid colors
+title: Variant:solid
 demo: '#examples/tag/solid.vue'
 ---
 Tags can have different flavors and colors.
 Use the `solid` flavor with the `color` prop to display a tag with a solid color.